silvialohrmann/editorial/about.md

 I started studying English-Spanish Literary Translation At Lenguas Vivas “Juan Ramón Fernández," and got almost halfway through my degree.
 At the time, I found it was the best way of learning to write properly[^2], both in Spanish and English.
 Because, against all good advice, I have always enjoyed writing my narrative in English.

 Then, at one point, and following my intuition, I decided to turn towards studying Publishing.
-I knew there was this interesting course at Filo/UBA (Faculty of Philosophy and Letters at University of Buenos Aires) called *Edición*.
+I knew there was this interesting course at Filo/UBA[^4] called *Edición*.
 It had started in 1992 offering a technical degree that a few years later changed into an undergraduate one[^3].

 Slow-paced, I had passed five out of twenty-four subjects before the pandemic.
 Then, due to home-office, I could dedicate myself to studying non-stop for almost two years.
 Today, I'm two subjects away from graduation.